Join with African Liberation Day 2014 in building dual and contending power!

-This is a call by the African People’s Socialist International to join the African People’s Socialist Party in holding African Liberation Day events in Europe and North America as part of the resurgence of the international African Liberation Movement.
+This is a call by the African Socialist International (ASI) to join with the African People’s Socialist Party (APSP) and the Uhuru Movement in holding African Liberation Day (ALD) events in North America and Europe, on May 24th in Washington, D.C. and May 31st in Paris, France.

-Hundreds, perhaps thousands, of others were rounded up at gunpoint and herded into concentration camp jails and prisons in the U.S.
+Hundreds, perhaps thousands, of others were rounded up at gunpoint and herded into concentration camps, jails and prisons in the U.S.

 This was the U.S. response to the changing world that was reducing the list of hosts that U.S. and European parasitic capitalism relied on for its existence.

 It was on May 25, at the founding of the OAU, that it was resolved to make that date African Liberation Day.
 Despite that historic declaration, however, liberation struggles of African people remained unresolved in Africa and elsewhere.